 Some history of the Manor Arms at Abberley in the county of Worcestershire.

-The late-1960's photograph [below] shows that the Manor Arms has changed little over the last half-century or so - on the outside at least.
+This 1968 photograph shows that the Manor Arms has changed little over the last half-century or so - on the outside at least.
 A signboard over the entrance shows that the Manor Arms was once operated by William Butler's Springfield Brewery at Wolverhampton.
 Interestingly, the signboard also features the heraldic argent of Ralph de Toeni who held the land here at the time of the Domesday survey.
 The manor was later granted to Sir William Walshe by King Henry VIII.
 His descendant, William Walsh, served as a Member of Parliament during the late 17th and early 18th centuries, though he is best remembered as a poet and critic.
 A frequent visitor to the Walsh family home at Abberley Lodge was Alexander Pope, a good friend of William Walsh.

 Ownership of the Manor of Abberley changed following the death of William Walsh in 1708.
 He was unmarried so the manor passed to his sister and co-heir Anne, wife of Francis Bromley of Holt.
 This would suggest that the pub dates from the 18th century as the Bromley family held the manor until the death of Colonel Henry Bromley in 1836.
 The executors of his will instructed George Robins to sell the house and estate in June 1836.
 The mansion was acquired by the Birmingham merchant and banker James Lewis Moilliet.